JZhou717/BarBeerDrinker-Extended/README.md

 So far, we have create a random tuple generator using Java.
 We have found an online census of first names and we created a file reader that pulls from a txt version of this file to populate our drinkers database.
 We have also created the AWS instance with which we will be hosting our project.
 We have already uploaded the drinkers table.

 We will continue by uploading our Items, and Bars CSVs into the proper tables.
 We will then create data for: Frequents, Sells, On, Bills, and Billed_To.
 We will upload these into our database and then use queries to ensure that certain patterns, like drinkers only frequenting bars in their own states, will be true for our database.

+For the frequents portion of the Second Update, our randomized code generated 36,000 random tuples.
+We are hoping that the 1/20 chance of each drinker being in state A and 1/20 chance of each bar being in state A means that there is a 1/400 chance that each tuple can exist together.
+This would bring down the total number of tuples in the frequents table that are valid to our pattern greatly.